PIT maneuver

-The PIT maneuver (precision immobilization technique), also known as TVI (tactical vehicle intervention or tactical vehicle interception), is a law enforcement pursuit tactic in which a pursuing (first) vehicle forces a pursued (second) vehicle to turn sideways abruptly by striking the second vehicle at an angle near its rear, causing it to spin out and come to an unplanned stop.
-The technique was developed in the late 1980s by BSR Inc., a law enforcement training center in West Virginia, and was first used by the Fairfax County Police Department in Virginia, United States, in 1988.
-Some law enforcement agencies use the PIT maneuver regularly to end vehicle pursuits; some use it only under certain conditions, and others avoid its use altogether for safety reasons.
+The PIT maneuver (precision immobilization technique), also known as TVI (tactical vehicle intervention or tactical vehicle interception), is a law-enforcement tactic in which a pursuing vehicle strikes the side-rear of a pursued vehicle, causing it to swing around and come to an unplanned stop.
+Ideally, the struck vehicle rotates 180 degrees and winds up facing the opposite direction of travel.
+The PIT technique was developed in the late 1980s by BSR Inc. (a private company for law enforcement training registered in Jefferson County, West Virginia) and was first used by the Fairfax County Police Department in Virginia in 1988.
+Some law-enforcement agencies use the PIT maneuver regularly to end vehicle pursuits, some use it only under certain conditions, and others avoid its use because it can kill or injure motorists and bystanders.

 Procedure

-A police vehicle initiates a PIT maneuver by pulling alongside the fleeing vehicle so that the portion of the pursuer's vehicle forward of its front wheels is aligned with the portion of the target vehicle behind its back wheels.
-The pursuer then steers sharply into the target vehicle, with some acceleration to ensure its bumper does not slide off the target, causing the driver to lose control of the target vehicle, sending it off the road or into a barrier and eventually to a stop.
+A police vehicle begins a PIT maneuver by pulling alongside the fleeing vehicle so that the portion of the pursuer's vehicle forward of its front wheels is aligned with the portion of the target vehicle behind its back wheels.
+The pursuer then steers sharply into the target vehicle, with some acceleration to ensure its bumper does not slide off the target.
+In a successful PIT maneuver, the driver of the target vehicle loses control, sending the vehicle off the road or into a barrier and eventually to a stop.
 Forces of motion tend to cause the fleeing vehicle to spin.
 At high speeds, the sudden lateral movement can lead to rollover collisions.